Terrorism: Ending terrorist groups

 How terrorist groups end (n = 268): The most common ending for a terrorist group is to convert to nonviolence via negotiations (43%), with most of the rest terminated by routine policing (40%).
 Groups that were ended by military force constituted only 7%.

 Jones and Libicki (2008) created a list of all the terrorist groups they could find that were active between 1968 and 2006.
 They found 648.
 Of those, 136 splintered and 244 were still active in 2006.
 Of the ones that ended, 43% converted to nonviolent political actions, like the Irish Republican Army in Northern Ireland; 40% were defeated by law enforcement; 7% (20 groups) were defeated by military force; and 10% succeeded.

 42 groups became large enough to be labeled an insurgency; 38 of those had ended by 2006.
 Of those, 47% converted to nonviolent political actors.
 Only 5% were ended by law enforcement, and 21% were defeated by military force.
 26% won.
 Jones and Libicki concluded that military force may be necessary to deal with large insurgencies but are only occasionally decisive, because the military is too often seen as a bigger threat to civilians than the terrorists.
 To avoid that, the rules of engagement must be conscious of collateral damage and work to minimize it.
 When militant groups face violent competition from other groups, they often shift from high-profile attacks on civilians to more restrained tactics, a strategy of terrorist restraint that arises due to resource constraints and fear of civilian backlash.

-Another researcher, Audrey Cronin, lists six primary ways that terrorist groups end:
+In her book, How Terrorism Ends (2009), Audrey Kurth Cronin, lists six primary ways that terrorist groups end: